-During the break, from 7:30 to 8:00 pm, you can purchase some pizza and cold pops (or coffee and tea) in the church hall, or you may step out to Bank Street, less than a block away, to purchase a snack.
-You may also bring your supper and eat it in one of the church halls.
+During the break, from 7:30 to 8:00 pm, you can purchase some pizza and cold pop (or coffee and tea) in Woodside hall, or you may step out to Bank Street, less than a block away, to purchase a snack.
+You may also bring your supper and eat it in one of the halls.
 If you do, bring a supper which does not need to be reheated (there will be no access to microwave ovens).
-We ask that you do not eat in the sanctuary, which is a sacred (and carpeted!) space.
+We ask that you do not eat in the sanctuary which is a carpeted space.
 Bottled water, however, is allowed.

 What shall I do with my coat and boots?

-Coat-racks are available in the front vestibule (opening on O’Connor street), as well as in the church hall (Woodside Hall) behind the sanctuary.
+Coat-racks are available in the front vestibule (opening on O’Connor street), as well as in Woodside Hall behind the sanctuary.
 These areas are not secure; we ask that you do not leave items of value (such as car keys or money) in your coats.
-Neither CAMMAC nor Dominion-Chalmers will be held responsible for lost or stolen articles.
+Neither CAMMAC nor Carleton University will be held responsible for lost or stolen articles.

 Is there a secure space for singers to leave their purses and other belongings during the performance?

 No, there isn’t.
 We strongly recommend that you keep your purse and any other valuables with you during the entire evening.

 Questions about the Organizers